knod/prose-stepper/README.md

 // ...and with words, forwards and backwards var nine = ps1.getFragment( [0, -7, 0] );  // 'brave'

-// With stepping, you can't before the first word... var ten = ps1.getFragment( [-100, 0, 0] );  // 'Victorious,'
+// With stepping, you can't get before the first word... var ten = ps1.getFragment( [-100, 0, 0] );  // 'Victorious,'

 // ...or past the last one
-var eleven = ps1.getFragment( [100, 0, 0] );  // 'walrus?'
+var eleven = ps1.getFragment( [100, 0, 0] );  // 'wattlebird?'

 // In the middle of a sentence, a sentence delta of -1
 // will go to the start of the current sentence